ingegno/fecube/README.md

 A Fe Led Cube can be driven with an Arduino.
 This repository contains

-1. a manual in latex in English and Dutch
+1. a manual in latex in English and Dutch (Italian planned)
-2. Accompanied Arduino sketches
+2. Accompaning Arduino sketches

 Specific in the Arduino implementation is that it is shot based, so not a pattern table as is common.
 A shot that can load a pattern is present though for simple use.